Richard Marx: 2000s

 In 2000, Marx debuted his sixth studio album, titled Days in Avalon.
 This disc was released on the Signal 21 Records label founded by Marx and former Blood, Sweat & Tears drummer and record producer Bobby Colomby.
 After signing a new deal with his former label, Manhattan Records, Marx released the 2004 album My Own Best Enemy.

 In 2008, Marx released Duo, on which he collaborated with Vertical Horizon's lead singer Matt Scannell.

 On June 12, 2008, Marx was part of a PBS television series called Songwriters in the Round Presents: Legends & Lyrics.
 In Episode 102 of the first season, Marx appeared along with Kenny Loggins, Nathan Lee, and rock band Three Doors Down.
-This episode also featured an interview with singer-songwriter Diane Warren.
+This episode also features an interview with singer-songwriter Diane Warren.

 On October 31, 2008, "Emotional Remains" and "Sundown" were released, as digital downloads, on Marx's official site.

 On December 6, 2008, Marx headlined a fundraiser for cystic fibrosis research, "Newsapalooza", sponsored by WLS-AM's Roe Conn program, in which Marx both performed several of his hits with his band and accompanied Chicago broadcast news reporters and anchors covering rock hits.

 In an interview published in Rolling Stone on June 26, 2009, Marx said he was "ashamed" of having been linked to a $1.92 million fine against single mother Jammie Thomas-Rasset by the Recording Industry Association of America (RIAA).
 Rasset had shared 24 songs on the file-sharing website Kazaa in 2005, and Marx's "Now and Forever" was one of them.

 Marx played piano on the song "Here" and produced Matt Scannell's vocals on two tracks for Vertical Horizon's 2009 album, entitled Burning the Days.